Tenant communication is always important but now vital during covid-19.

 Be available to prospects

 Prospective tenants cannot communicate with you if they are unaware of how to contact you.
-Set up your website with various chat options so that you never miss an opportunity to connect with a new prospective tenant.
+Set up your website with various chat options for tenant communication so that you never miss an opportunity to connect with a new prospective tenant.

 Live chat options